woomora/CORE-econ-macro/announcements.md

 ## **Policy and research project** :page_facing_up:

 ### Guidelines :mag:

+The project’s overreaching goal is that students show the acquired knowledge and tools to understand and provide alternatives to real-world problems.
+Thus, it is crucial to **use the concepts and models studied in the course**.

+#### Policy brief

 The policy brief is a PDF document with a maximum of **five** pages, excluding references.
 You can find some guidelines for the policy brief [here](https://writingcenter.unc.edu/tips-and-tools/policy-briefs/) and [here](https://www.idrc.ca/sites/default/files/idrcpolicybrieftoolkit.pdf).

+Send policy proposal **the night before the presentation** to my email: guillermo.woo-mora [at] psemail.eu

+- What I will evaluate?
+  - A detailed and delimited policy question
+  - A brief literature review on the topic
+  - The use of data to describe the problem and context
+  - A policy proposal to tackle the problem
+  - A research question proposal to further study in more depth the topic (only the re- search question)

+#### Presentation

+An in-depth reading of the assigned chapter, summarize it and present it to the rest of the class.

-  - 35 minutes presentation
+35 minutes presentation:
 - 25 minutes on the unit's topics
 - 10 minutes on policy proposal
-  - Send policy proposal **the night before the presentation** to my email

 - What I will evaluate?
-    - Presentation:
   - Active participation of all team integrants
   - Cover unit's main topics
   - Understanding and ability to respond questions
-    - Policy brief
+  - Time
-      - A detailed and delimited policy question
-      - A brief literature review on the topic
-      - The use of data to describe the problem and context
-      - A policy proposal to tackle the problem
-      - A research question proposal to further study in more depth the topic (only the re- search question)

 ### Presentations calendar :date:
   - 08/06